Agent Starr received an urgent communique from Mr. George about an imminent threat.

 The Disappearance of Mr. George requires players to solve 10 challenges and combine the results into a star map that reveals a safe combination.

-- Intro video: Show players the video in the Case File.
+Go ahead and run the intro video in the Case File.